carterww/fiber/README.md

 11. **Add more test cases**: Can never have too many.
 12. **Test with Thread Sanitizer**: Clang library used for detecting race conditions.

-# Versioning
+## Versioning
-Fiber uses semantic versioning with one major caveat: fiber will be backwards compatible starting at v1.0.0.
-Increments to the major version will not correspond to breaking changes; rather, it will correspond to major features being added, many functions being deprecated, etc.
+Fiber provides definitions for each version number required by Semantic Versioning 2.0.0.

-Fiber defines a set of macros in fiber.h: FIBER_VERSION_\[MAJOR|MINOR|PATCH\].
+These are defined in fiber.h as FIBER_VERSION_\[MAJOR|MINOR|PATCH\].
 There is also a struct defined in src/fiber.c that contains the major, minor, and patch of the current build that can be accessed by fiber_libversion().
 The function fiber_libversion_compatible() can be used to ensure your project is using a header file that is compatible with the library's version.
 Calling this function on